stackotter/swift-cross-ui/Sources/SwiftCrossUI/SwiftCrossUI.docc/Examples.md

 - `CounterExample`, a simple app with buttons to increase and decrease a count.
 - `RandomNumberGeneratorExample`, a simple app to generate random numbers between a minimum and maximum.
-- `WindowPropertiesExample`, a simple app showcasing some of the available window properties.
-See ``WindowProperties`` for more information.
+- `WindowingExample`, a simple app showcasing how ``WindowGroup`` is used to make multi-window apps and control the properties of each window.
 - `GreetingGeneratorExample`, a simple app demonstrating dynamic state and the ``ForEach`` view.
 - `FileViewerExample`, an app showcasing integration with the system's file chooser.
 - `NavigationExample`, an app showcasing ``NavigationStack`` and related concepts.